Raccoons: Profile and Information

 Name Origin

-Raccoons are naturally omnivorous animals, eating various nuts, grapes, berries, grasshoppers, deer mice, grubs, crickets, voles, squirrels, and other smaller mammals.
+Raccoons are naturally omnivorous animals, eating nuts, grapes, berries, grasshoppers, deer mice, grubs, crickets, voles, squirrels, and other smaller mammals.

 They also feed on acorns and whatever nuts they can find around their habitat.